The BETTER executive committee (BEC)

 Nicolette Sopcak has been part of the BETTER team since 2013 and is based out of the University of Alberta.
 She is a qualitative researcher who completed her PhD in the Department of Human Ecology at the University of Alberta and holds a Master of Arts degree in Educational Psychology from the Ludwig Maximilian University in Munich, Germany.
 Her previous experience includes working with community agencies and clinical settings.

 Rahim Moineddin completed his Master program in Biostatistics at the Department of Public Health Sciences at the University of Toronto and his PhD in Statistics at the University of Kent at Canterbury, United Kingdom.
 He has a strong theoretical background in statistics, biostatistics and methodology and has collaborated with several senior health science researchers over his career.
 He is an Associate Professor and Senior Biostatistician with the Department of Family and Community Medicine at the University of Toronto and an Adjunct Scientist at the Institute for Clinical Evaluative Sciences (ICES).

 Christopher Meaney has been a Biostatistician on BETTER since 2010.
 He holds a Masters degree in Biostatistics and currently collaborates with primary care researchers from the Department of Family and Community Medicine at the University of Toronto on a diverse portfolio of projects.

-Carolina Aguilar has been a Coordinator for BETTER since 2011 and is based out of the University of Alberta.
+Carolina Fernandes has been a Coordinator for BETTER since 2011 and is based out of the University of Alberta.
 She holds a Master of Science degree in Health Research Methodology from McMaster University and a Master of Arts degree in Economics from the University of Alberta.
 Her previous experience includes primary care research in end-of-life and palliative care.

 Richard Cullen, Coordinator (Newfoundland & Labrador)